xndrleib/Vanishing-Point-Detection/README.md

 ## Project Description

 The task of detecting the vanishing point in images is of great importance and has a wide range of applications.
-It arises in the development of systems for unmanned vehicles (localization on the road surface, self-calibration), in the analysis of scene lighting (analysis of color histograms), and in correcting projective distortions.
+It arises in the development of systems for autonomous vehicles (localization on the road surface, self-calibration), in the analysis of scene lighting (analysis of color histograms), and in correcting projective distortions.

 800 labeled images of the road surface from a vehicle camera, containing coordinates of the vanishing point, are used as data for constructing and testing the algorithm.
 During testing, the images are augmented by rotation.